DRoiDonCloud/hardware-firewall-dedicated/ips.md

 # IBM Cloud IP Ranges

+A frequently asked question is **What IP ranges or policies should I enable on my firewall to allow IBM Cloud management traffic to reach my devices ?**.

+IBM Cloud has assigned ranges of IP addresses on both the public and private network to deploy management tools that perform a wide variey of functions, like monitoring, automated provisioning, and vulnerability scanning.
+These functions require policies to be injected in the customer-managed devices to enable traffic flow from these privileged devices to your devices on the IBM Cloud.

-A frequently asked question is **What IP ranges do I allow through the firewall?**.
-The following list contains the full range of IPs to use with a Hardware Firewall (Dedicated).
+The following list contains the full range of IPs to use with hardware firewalls and virtual router appliances to enable these flows.

+Note that the ranges are assigned exclusively to IBM Cloud Infrastructure components and are not allocated to other cloud tenants.
+Failure to enable these flows can lead to errors during provisioning, or induce false reporting of monitored devices being down due to lack of proper connectivity.

 ## Frontend (public) network